 Provide advice and guidance around blood glucose levels

-Regular blood sugar monitoring is one of the most crucial factors in successful management of type 1 or type 2 diabetes.
-Monitoring allows you or carers to recognise what makes numbers go up or down, such as eating different foods, taking medicine, or being active.
+One of the things that a diabetes nurse educator can help you with is understanding your blood glucose levels.
+Regular blood sugar monitoring is one of the most crucial factors in the successful management of type 1 or type 2 diabetes.
+Monitoring allows you or your carers to recognise what makes numbers go up or down, such as eating different foods, taking medicine, or being active.

+Another role of a diabetes educator is helping patients with nutrition education.
 Healthy eating and physical activity are important parts of a healthy lifestyle when you are living with diabetes.
-A healthy meal plan and regular exercise can help keep blood sugar levels within target range.
+A healthy meal plan and regular exercise can help keep blood sugar levels within the target range.
 Along with prescribed medication, what you eat, how much you eat, and when you eat are all important in controlling blood sugar levels.

 Help understand how medications work